Modelling Large Dimensional Datasets with Markov Switching Factor Models: Asymptotic theory

-\begin{assum} \textbf{Loadings.} {\it $\,$ \begin{compactenum}[(a)] \item For $j=1,2$, all $i=1,\ldots ,N$ and all $N\in\mathbb N$, $\left\Vert \bm{\lambda }_{ji}\right\Vert \leq \bar{\lambda}<\infty$, where $\bar{\lambda}$ is independent of $j$, $i$, and $N$; \item For $j=1,2$, as $N\to\infty$, $ N^{-1}\mathbf{\Lambda }_{j}^{\prime }\mathbf{\Lambda }_{j} \rightarrow \mathbf{\Sigma }_{\mathbf{\Lambda }_{j}}$, where $\mathbf{\Sigma }_{\mathbf{\Lambda }_{j}}$ is $r_{j}\times r_{j}$ positive definite. \item As $N\to\infty$, $N^{-1} \mathbf{\Lambda }_{1}^{\prime }\mathbf{\Lambda }_{2} \rightarrow \mathbf{\Sigma }_{\mathbf{\Lambda }_{12}}$, where $\mathbf{\Sigma }_{\mathbf{\Lambda }_{12}}$ is $r_{1} \times r_{2}$. \item For any $r_2 \times r_2$ full rank matrix $\mathbf{L}$, $\mathbf{\Lambda }_{1} \neq \mathbf{\Lambda }_{2}\mathbf{L}$. \end{compactenum} } \end{assum}
+\begin{assum} \textbf{Loadings.} {\it $\,$ \begin{compactenum}[(a)] \item For $j=1,2$, all $i=1,\ldots ,N$, and all $N\in\mathbb N$, $\left\Vert \bm{\lambda }_{ji}\right\Vert \leq \bar{\lambda}<\infty$, where $\bar{\lambda}$ is independent of $j$, $i$, and $N$. \item For $j=1,2$, as $N\to\infty$, $ N^{-1}\mathbf{\Lambda }_{j}^{\prime }\mathbf{\Lambda }_{j} \rightarrow \mathbf{\Sigma }_{\mathbf{\Lambda }_{j}}$, where $\mathbf{\Sigma }_{\mathbf{\Lambda }_{j}}$ is $r_{j}\times r_{j}$ positive definite. \item As $N\to\infty$, $N^{-1} \mathbf{\Lambda }_{1}^{\prime }\mathbf{\Lambda }_{2} \rightarrow \mathbf{\Sigma }_{\mathbf{\Lambda }_{12}}$, where $\mathbf{\Sigma }_{\mathbf{\Lambda }_{12}}$ is $r_{1} \times r_{2}$. \item For any $r_2 \times r_2$ full rank matrix $\mathbf{L}$, $\mathbf{\Lambda }_{1} \neq \mathbf{\Lambda }_{2}\mathbf{L}$. \end{compactenum} } \end{assum}

 According to Assumption \ref{assum:FL}, loadings are nonstochastic and factors have a nonnegligible effect on the variance of $\{\mathbf{x}_{t}\}$ within each regime.
+In particular, part (b) implies that at least one common factor is present within each regime.
 The condition in part (d) ensures that the regimes are identified and it is analogous to the alternative hypothesis in the test for change in loadings developed in \cite{Pelger_Xiong_2022_JBES}.
-This condition is trivially satisfied if $r_1 \neq r_2$ since the number of factors changes between regimes; if instead $r_1 = r_2$ then part (d) rules out the possibility that the columns of $\mathbf{\Lambda }_{1}$ are a linear combination of the columns of $\mathbf{\Lambda }_{2}$, in which case the regimes cannot be separately identified.
+This condition is trivially satisfied if $r_1 \neq r_2$, since the number of factors changes between regimes; if instead $r_1 = r_2$, then part (d) rules out the possibility that the columns of $\mathbf{\Lambda }_{1}$ are a linear combination of the columns of $\mathbf{\Lambda }_{2}$, in which case the regimes cannot be separately identified.
+From Assumption \ref{assum:FL} it also follows that, as $N\to\infty$, \beq \frac {\mbf A^\prime\mbf A}N\to \mathbf{\Sigma }_{\mathbf{A}}=\left(